Braintree-by-Vox/Lightspeed-Support/Debtors/Debtors.md

 To review the posting groups, click on '✅REVIEW' on the task 'Review posting groups.

+After running the setups, the first customer posting group will be inserted in the page header, in the 'Default Posting Group' field.
+This will be used to set the customer posting group when importing accounts from Excel.
+You can amend this if required.

 ## Salespeople
 If your business keeps track of revenue for salespeople, you can import salespeople from an Excel sheet, or capture the salespeople directly into the system.